 Do you need to apostille a divorce decree?

-At Apostille, Inc., we take the guesswork out of obtaining an apostille on your divorce decree.
+At International Apostille, we take the guesswork out of obtaining an apostille on your divorce decree.
 We can apostille divorce decrees issued from all 50 States and the District of Columbia (Washington DC).

 In order to apostille your divorce decree, you must mail in the original or a certified copy issued by the County Court.
 In some States, this court can also be called the Family Court, Superior Court, County Court, and Circuit Court.
 Divorce decrees can only be authenticated from the State of issue.
 The Secretary of State does not have the authority to authenticate documents issued from another State.
 For example, if your divorce decree is from the State of California, the State of California is the only State that can issue the apostille.
 Another example is if your marriage certificate is from New York, only the State of New York can issue the apostille.